bamason2/ttp451-module/docs/labs/Lab_2.md

 - Creating classical design (full factorial option)

 Right-click the local model in the diagram and choose set up model.
-Ensure the model class is set to linear model and then click ok (The type of model doesn’t matter at this stage).
-Next, right-click the local model in the diagram and choose design experiment.
+Ensure the model class is set to linear model and then click [OK] (The type of model doesn’t matter at this stage).
+Next, right-click the local model in the diagram and choose [Design Experiment].

 ![image](figs/lab2/fig_10_design_editor_setup.png)

 ![image](figs/lab2/fig_11_design_editor_window.png)

-Choose [File >> New Design] or click New Design button in the toolbar.
+Choose [File >> New Design] or click the [New Design] button in the toolbar.
 A new node called Linear Model Design appears.
 Click the new node, a 2D projection appears on the right.
-Rename the new node Linear Model Design to Classical_F by clicking the name and press F2 or right click mouse then select Rename Design from the menu.
+Rename the new node Linear Model Design to Classical_F by clicking the name and press F2 or right mouse button then select Rename Design from the menu.

 ![image](figs/lab2/fig_13_full_factorial_design.png)

-Choose a classical design by clicking the [Classical Design] button in the toolbar, or choose [Design >> Classical >> Design Browser] then select [Full Factorial] from the [Design type] drop-down menu.
+Choose a classical design by clicking the [Classical Design] button in the toolbar or choose [Design >> Classical >> Design Browser] then select [Full Factorial] from the [Design type] drop-down menu.

 ![image](figs/lab2/fig_14_design_editor.png)

 Increase the number of levels for each factor from 2 to 6, keep the number of center points as 0.
 The total size of design is 36, you may view your design in different projections using the tabs (1-D, 2-D) under the display.

 1-D: you may select a different factor to view each level of this factor.
-The frequency indicates the number of each level that appears among the all design test points (36).
-From the view of this design, we may see in full factorial design, the test points are evenly distributed among the factor space.
+The frequency indicates the number of each level that appears among all design test points (36).
+From the view of this design we see a full factorial design the test points are evenly distributed among the factor space.

 ![image](figs/lab2/fig_15_design_projections_1.png)